frabjous/jhap-templates/documentation/typesetting_guide.md

 :::

 In HTML outputs, the markdown `\ ` is interpreted as an escaped space, which is the same as a regular space, so this is harmless for those outputs as well.

 Using a non-breaking space has a similar effect, and may sometimes be more appropriate.
 See [above](#handling-line-breaks).

+Use of `\ ` does not work in bibliography fields (the backslash will show).
+Using the unicode non-breaking  space (U+00A0) is the only way I know to prevent an incorrect inter-sentence space there.

 ## Indentation